Explore the Mediterranean: A Guide to Vibrant Festivals

 Hotel Cipriani, Venice

-Pricing: Rates can exceed €1,000 per night.
+Pricing: Rates can exceed €1,000 per night

 Amenities: Luxurious accommodations, fine dining, and a private boat service.